JuliaLang/METADATA.jl/README.md

 changes clobbered.
 If a package is on-branch and clean, the package manager mostly leaves it alone, under the assumption that you are doing work on the package and manually managing its state.
-The only exception is that `Pkg.update()` will attempt to do a fast-forward-only `git pull` from the origin, automatically getting new commits from the remote as long as no merging is required.
+The only exception is that `Pkg.update()` will attempt to do a fast-forward-only git pull from the origin, automatically getting new commits from the remote as long as no merging is required.
 If a fast-forward pull isn't possible, the repo will be left in its current state.
-This way you can keep select packages in a "bleeding edge" state by checking out their master branch, yet still allow the package manager to update them for you.
+This way you can keep select packages in a "bleeding edge" state by checking out their master branch (or any other branch), but the package manager will keep them up-to-date for you.

 When a package is off-branch and at a version that is registered in `METADATA`, its requirements are determined by the registered metadata.
 The